Leaky bucket: Delay variation tolerance

-As an example, a possible source of delay variation is where a number of connections (streams of packets) are multiplexed together at the output of a switch.
-Assuming that the sum of the bandwidths of these connections is less than that of the output, all of the packets that arrive can be transmitted, eventually.
+As an example, a possible source of delay variation is where a number of streams of packets are multiplexed together at the output of a switch.
+Assuming that the sum of the bandwidths of these connections is less than the capacity of the output, all of the packets that arrive can be transmitted eventually.
 However, if their arrivals are independent, e.g. because they arrive at different inputs of the switch, then several may arrive at or nearly at the same time.
 Since the output can only transmit one packet at a time, the others must be queued in a buffer until it is their turn to be transmitted.
 This buffer then introduces an additional delay between a packet arriving at an input and being transmitted by the output, and this delay varies, depending on how many other packets are already queued in the buffer.
-A similar situation can occur at the output of a host (in the NIC) when multiple packets have the same or similar release times, and this delay can usually be modelled as a delay in a virtual output buffer.
+A similar situation can occur at the output of a host (in the network interface controller) when multiple packets have the same or similar release times, and this delay can usually be modelled as a delay in a virtual output buffer.

-For variable length packets, where the amount of water added by a given packet is proportional to its length, τ can't be seen as a limit on how full the bucket can be when a packet arrives, as this varies depending on the packet size.
-However, the time it takes to drain from this level to empty is still how much earlier a packet can arrive than is expected, when packets are transmitted at the bandwidth limit.
+For variable length packets, where the amount of water added by a given packet is proportional to its length, τ can not be seen as a limit on how full the bucket can be when a packet arrives, as this varies depending on the packet size.
+However, the time it takes to drain from this level to empty is still how much earlier a packet can arrive than is expected when packets are transmitted at the bandwidth limit.
 Thus, it is still the maximum variation in transfer delay to the point where the conformance test is being applied that can be tolerated, and thus the tolerance on maximum delay variation.